qbradq/sharduo/README.md

 distribute a binary of the program in any form to anyone through any means or you make a service based on this source code available for connection on any network reachable by third-parties regardless if anyone connected.
-I chose this license because I want to share knowledge and appreciation of Ultima Online service during the late 90's and early 20's.
+I chose this license because I want to share knowledge and appreciation of the Ultima Online service during the late 90's and early 20's.
 I welcome anyone who would use this repository or its associated services who share that appreciation.